laravel/nova-docs/4.0/installation.md

 ### Customizing Nova's Initial Path

-Nova uses the default `Main` dashboard URL to be used after a user logged-in.
-If you would like to customize the URl, you may set `Nova::initialPath()` method  within `App\Providers\NovaServiceProvider`:
+When visiting Nova, the `Main` dashboard is typically loaded by default.
+However, you are free to define a different initial path that should be loaded using Nova's `initialPath` method.
+Typically, this method may be invoked from the `register` method of your application's `App\Providers\NovaServiceProvider`:

 ```php
 use Laravel\Nova\Nova;